gebn/nibble/README.rst

 - ``[number format|]`` is a valid floating point format specification followed by a pipe symbol so it can be distinguished from the rest of the format string
 - ``[ ]`` is an optional blank space separating the number from the unit symbol
-- ``[unit symbol or category]`` is either a single unit to represent the information in, e.g. Gb, or a category of units (see below), in which case Nibble will choose the most appropriate one.
+- ``[unit symbol or category]`` is either a single unit to represent the information in, e.g. Gb, or a category of units (see below), in which case Nibble will choose the most appropriate one

 The default format specification is ``'.2f| bB'``.